WojciechMatuszewski/programming-notes/aws/aws-stuff.md

     -   SQS message `visibility timeout`: to at least 6 times your AWS lambda timeout.
 This should ensure that you can retry the batch multiple times before the messages land in DLQ

-        -   If you think about, AWS recommends really high visiblity timeout.
+        -   If you think about, AWS recommends really high-visibility timeout.
 I wonder if it's the case of "better safe than sorry" or something else.

 ###### Maximum concurrency